avaframe/AvaFrame/docs/moduleCom1DFA.rst

 * release area scenario as shapefile (in Inputs/REL); multiple features are possible -> the release area name should not contain an underscore, if so '_AF' is added

 ..
-Note:: Release thickness can be specified in the shape file by adding an attribute called `d0` or via the
+Note:: Release thickness can be specified in the shape file by adding an attribute called `relTh` or via the
           configuration file (see :ref:`moduleCom1DFA:Model configuration`.) -> in this case you need to set the flag `useRelThFromIni` to True!

 and the following files are optional: